 What do I have to do for open enrollment?
 The only thing that must be done for open enrollment this year is to complete the Flexible Spending Account (FSA) Employee Enrollment Form.
 Even if you want to decline the benefit, the form must be completed and turned in by November 30th.
 Currently, this is an annual requirement.
-Copies of the form will also be sent to all office managers and available at your front office.
+The fillable form can be signed and submitted electronically via email to email@example.com.

-Is our insurance provider staying First Choice?
-Yes, First Choice Health will remain our insurance carrier.
+Is our insurance administrator staying First Choice Health?

-You can rollover a maximum of $500 of your 2017 FSA.
-An account will automatically be created for you in 2018 with the unused funds which will be available for your use on April 1, 2021
+You can rollover a maximum of $550 of your 2020 FSA.
+An account will automatically be created for you in 2021 with the unused funds which will be available for your use on April 1, 2021

 FSA accounts require annual elections.
 You must decline or enroll each year.

 What about balances in the Dependent Care Accounts (DCRA)?

 There is no rollover available for dependent care accounts.
 Unused funds will be forfeited.

 All 2020 funds must be expensed by December 31, 2020 and claimed by March 31, 2021.